 Submissions can include, but are not limited to:

 Please be sure to include a fully executed Submission Release Form.
-Unfortunately, we cannot review materials prior to receipt of this executed release.
+We cannot review materials prior to receipt of this completed form.

 At the CBC, inclusion and diversity are a priority.
 This means reflecting all of our regions and our country's multicultural and multiracial nature.